 This doesn't sit well with Dickinson.
 "That's no longer fair trade," he says.
 "That's another form of socially responsible business."

 According to a recent report in the New York Times, many fair trade programs around the world already certify bananas, tea and flowers from large farms.
-But fair trade coffee and cocoa is typically grown on small farms organized into cooperatives.
+But fair trade coffee and cocoa are typically grown on small farms organized into cooperatives.

 The label dispute reflects two fundamentally different views of fair trade, says Gustavo Setrini, a graduate student at MIT who studies the fair trade movement.